elliewix/IS-452-Spring2019/syllabus.md

 * Hold stronger & more productive conversations with developers
 * Act as a bridge between programmers and non-programmers (this is a false binary, but I'll deal with it for the sake of brevity)
-* Feel more confident to engage with developers and other IT staff with technical jargon and detail
+* Confidently engage with developers and other IT staff with technical jargon and detail
 * Detect vendor hand waving and other crap
 * Evaluate the usefulness and applicability of potential technical tools (e.g. an open source command line tool)